 - Seeing behavior objectively and gaining a sense of control

-Milieu therapy is a planned treatment environment in which every day events and interpersonal interactions are therapeutically designed for the purpose of producing and supporting changes in behavior.
+Milieu therapy is a planned treatment environment where every day events and interpersonal interactions are therapeutically designed for the purpose of producing and supporting changes in behavior.
 The objective of the therapeutic milieu is to provide a clearly delineated set of expectations for your child, combined with a secure and nurturing environment.
 At Boulder Creek Academy, all of our staff members serve as role models to assist your son or daughter in learning improved problem solving and individual and community relationship skills.

 Therapeutic Behavioral Interventions